nuxt/docs/en/faq/appengine-deployment.md

 ## Further Information

 - The `instance_class` attribute in your app.yaml file sets the class of your app instance.
 Instance F2 is not completely free, but has the minimum memory needed to run a Nuxt application.
+- Make sure `start` in package.json is the command that you want to run after deployment.
+If you usually run by `start:prod` or some other command, your app will not work as expected.

 Make sure to put the `project-id` and not the `project-name` in the deploy command.
 These are two different things but easy to mix up.